Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week7/README.md

 ## What will we do in Guild?

+- Deploy GoCD server to the EKS cluster
+- Setup GoCD elastic agent to deploy your application to the Kubernetes cluster
+- Setup GoCD elastic agent to deploy your application to the VM
 - Writing some basic GoCD yaml file to deploy the application to Kubernetes cluster
 - Configure GoCD agents to talk with GoCD servers?

 ## What if I want to know more!?